zhengying-liu/autodl-contrib/README.md

 ## Where to submit

 **Isabelle: we should see whether we can create a Codalab competition in which the entries are submitted datasets.
-Otherwise, we can go through "My Datasets", but we need to ask eric for a ne feature: share dataset with someone else**
+Otherwise, we can go through "My Datasets", but we need to ask eric for a new feature: share dataset with someone else**

 ## Three Possible Formats
 We accept dataset contributions in 3 possible formats: